necessarylion/flydrive-azure-driver/README.md

-# Flydrive Azure Storage Driver
+# Flydrive - Azure Blob Storage Driver

-This is a [Flydrive](https://flydrive.dev/) driver for the Azure Storage Service.
+This is a [Flydrive](https://flydrive.dev/) driver for the Azure Blob Storage.

 ## Installation